A new way to straighten teeth

 Invisalign Diamond Apex provider

-Dr. Jackie Clune is an Invisalign Diamond Apex provider, and she has a wealth of experience treating a wide variety of cases using clear aligners.
+Dr. Jackie Bracken is an Invisalign Diamond Apex provider, and she has a wealth of experience treating a wide variety of cases using clear aligners.

 Diamond Apex status is an accolade given to the doctors who have treated the highest number of Invisalign cases throughout Europe, the Middle East and Africa.
 Jackie is currently one of just two Diamond Apex providers in Ireland.